CURENT/ltb/docs/source/index.rst

     ---

-    Demos
+    Gallery
     ^^^^^^^^

-    LTB has been used in many power system research to simulate complex power systems scenarios.
-    These demos demonstrate the LTB's ability to rapidly and accurately model and simulate the behavior of modernized power systems.
+    Get a deeper understanding of the comprehensive power system simulation capabilities of LTB by exploring our gallery of example simulations and visualizations.

     +++

-    .. link-button:: demos
+    .. link-button:: gallery
             :type: ref
-            :text: To the demos
+            :text: To the gallery
             :classes: btn-block btn-secondary stretched-link

     ---